Service Management Insight

 How do you make processes work? so that you can achieve success and consistent quality of service?

-2 recent client experiences brought home a simple and classic point to me recently – one organisation with good intentions to improve but no idea how to make it happen, and another who have made quality and consistency happen via positive culture.
+Two recent client experiences brought home a simple and classic point to me recently – one organisation with good intentions to improve but no idea how to make it happen, and another who have made quality and consistency happen via positive culture.

-Organisation #1 had a number of good people and a great sense of desire to improve service, however the people who were in positions to do something about this – bring people together, instill some clear direction and discipline into delivery and communicate the value and benefits of doing this – had no idea how to do this.
+Organisation #1 had a number of good people and a great sense of desire to improve service, however, the people who were in positions to do something about this – bring people together, instill some clear direction and discipline into delivery, and communicate the value and benefits of doing this – had no idea how to do this.

-Step 1 for me was to make them aware of these requirements and then step 2 that they had to make them happen..!
-Implicit in the thinking of these guys was simply that processes and best practise would deliver – IE by simply defining a process this would change everything – which of course is absolutely not the case.
+Step 1 for me was to make them aware of these requirements and then step 2 was that they had to make them happen..!
+Implicit in the thinking of these guys was simply that processes and best practice would deliver – IE by simply defining a process this would change everything – which of course is absolutely not the case.

 Organisation #2 on the other hand had worked hard to develop a positive and open management culture – with strong leadership and clear direction.
-The culture in this company is tangible and leads staff to take a self critical view of themselves and their operation – for continual improvement yes, but also it makes processes happen simply because people buy into them.
+The culture in this company is tangible and leads staff to take a self-critical view of themselves and their operation – for continual improvement yes, but also it makes processes happen simply because people buy into them.

 There was no sub-culture of ‘how we’ve always really done things and so we won’t change’, If there is a change of practice then people follow this positively and constructively because its probably been discussed with them and not forced upon them – and they also have faith in the approach and need to do things consistently and well as a whole.

 ‘Culture eats Strategy for Breakfast, Lunch and Dinner…‘ – is one of my favourite quotes and it is a simple reference to the fact that we can plan and document and do lots of stuff and try to push it out into our organisations.
-But it will not stand a snowball in hell’s chance of working unless we also tackle culture, people and governance.
+But it will not stand a snowball in hell’s chance of working unless we also tackle culture, people, and governance.

 People often say ‘ that meal’s not going to cook itself’ – we have the ingredients and the recipe, but we still need to actually carry out the task of cooking it…

-Similarly we can say ‘processes just don’t happen by themselves’.
+Similarly, we can say ‘processes just don’t happen by themselves’.
 So you need to think about how to get people to follow them as much as what is in them.